 Women From Around the World Doing Extraordinary Things

-The spirit of quiet revolution isn’t limited by geography.
-Around the world, women are rewriting the rules, often without recognition.
+The spirit of quiet revolution is not bounded by geography.
+Across the world, women are rewriting the rules, often without recognition.

 Indigenous and Grassroots Activists

-Rigoberta Menchú Tum (Guatemala): This K’iche’ Maya woman won the Nobel Peace Prize for her work fighting for Indigenous rights in Guatemala.
+Rigoberta Menchu Tum (Guatemala): This K’iche’ Maya woman won the Nobel Peace Prize for her work defending Indigenous rights in Guatemala.
 She advocates for justice, equality, and cultural preservation, proving that grassroots activism can shift entire systems.

 Hindou Oumarou Ibrahim (Chad): A climate activist from the Mbororo pastoralist community, Hindou bridges Indigenous knowledge and modern climate science.
-Her work has empowered local communities in Chad to adapt to climate change while honoring their traditions.
+Her work has helped local communities in Chad adapt to climate change while honoring their traditions.

 Women Fighting for Justice

-Sampat Pal Devi (India): Founder of the Gulabi Gang, a women-led vigilante group in rural India.
-Sampat fights domestic violence and corruption with fearless determination.
+Sampat Pal Devi (India): Founder of the Gulabi Gang, a women-led group in rural India.
+Sampat confronts domestic violence and corruption with fearless determination.
 Her pink-sari-clad activists have empowered countless women to demand their rights.
 Read more about the Gulabi Gang here.

 Innovators and Entrepreneurs